platformatic/platformatic/docs/guides/prisma.md

 If you're using PostgreSQL, MySQL, SQL Server, or CockroachDB, ensure that the `DATABASE_URL` used by Prisma is the same as the one used by Platformatic DB project.

 If you have an existing project, refer to the [Adding Prisma to an existing Platformatic DB project](#adding-prisma-to-an-existing-project) section.
-If you're adding Prisma to a new project, refer to the [Adding Prisma to a new project](#adding-prisma-to-an-new-project).
+If you're adding Prisma to a new project, refer to the [Adding Prisma to a new project](#adding-prisma-to-a-new-project).

 ## Adding Prisma to an existing project

-If you have a brownfield Platformatic DB project, you can introspect your database and generate the data model in your Prisma schema with the following command:
+If you have an existing Platformatic DB project, you can introspect your database and generate the data model in your Prisma schema with the following command:

 ```bash
 npx prisma db pull